-- In our domestic activism we are committed to engaging in meaningful dialogue around antisemitism and Israel, but there is no place for the demonization, delegitimization and exploitation of Israel in our movements.
+- In our domestic activism, we are committed to engaging in meaningful dialogue around antisemitism and Israel, but there is no place for the demonization, delegitimization, or exploitation of Israel in our movements.
 Such efforts are modern manifestation of an age-old bigotry: antisemitism.

-- Zionism is the liberation movement of the Jewish people, and as an organization committed to collective liberation, we strongly support a two- state solution which ensures the dignity, security, and right to self- determination of both peoples.
+- Zionism is the liberation movement of the Jewish people, and is totally compatible with liberation for the Palestinian people, which we believe is an urgent priority.
+As an organization committed to collective liberation, we strongly support a two-state solution which ensures the dignity, security, and right to self-determination of both peoples.